 Hybrid employees who say they cannot work in the way they prefer are 33% more likely to say they will job hunt in 2023.

-Large organizations are 46% more likely than average to say they are mandating a hybrid return to work for their employees.
-This matches employee survey results showing that workers at large organizations are 31% more likely to say they cannot work in the way they prefer.
+Large organisations are 46% more likely than average to say they are mandating a hybrid return to work for their employees.
+This matches employee survey results showing that workers at large organisations are 31% more likely to say they cannot work in the way they prefer.

 Work my way